 How does the app improve perceived visibility on the images for users?

-How well does the app integrate with the user’s internet browser use?
+How well does the app integrate with the user’s internet experience?

-Is there any additional features can help users “read” images?
+Are there any additional features that can help users perceive images better?

 Based on the feedback collected from the testing, I made some changes: